(Co-author of How to Grow an EMERGENCY Garden)

 In addition, different varieties bloom at different times and are available in varying heights.
-Astilbe flowers may be a few inches to a few feet in height, depending on the astilbe plant you choose.
+Astilbe flowers may be a few inches (7.5-10 cm.) to a few feet (1 m.) in height, depending on the astilbe plant you choose.
 If you do your research, you’ll be rewarded with their spiky blossoms (in an array of heights) all summer long.

 Having and using the right astilbe plant information can mean the difference between a large, fully developed bloom and one that is stunted or displays leaf browning and dieback.
+Astilbe plants flourish with the right soil, food, and location.
 Let’s learn how to grow astilbes in a way that promotes the most abundant growth.

 How to Grow Astilbes

-Astilbe plants grow in shade, but flowers are more productive in an area where gentle morning sun can reach them for about an hour or two.
+Astilbe plants grow in shade, but flowers are more productive in an area where gentle morning or dappled sun can reach them for about an hour or two.

 Astilbe flowers also need correct soil and moisture to flourish.
 Astilbes prefer rich, organic type soil.
-Organic material, such as compost, enriches the soil and adds drainage to it.
-If your shady areas have poor, lean or rocky soil, add compost and work it in well a few weeks before putting your astilbe plants in the ground.
-Amend the soil 8 to 12 inches deep, so that the roots of astilbe flowers have plenty of room to develop.
+Organic material such as compost enriches the soil and adds drainage.
+If your shady areas have poor, lean or rocky soil, work in some compost a few weeks before putting your plants in the ground.
+Amend the soil 8 to 12 inches (20-30 cm.) deep so that the roots of astilbe flowers have plenty of room to develop.

 Place the astilbe plants into the soil, keeping the crown at the same level as the top of the soil.
 Water well when planting and keep the soil consistently moist.